 New York State is requesting a Dental Health Certificate on all new entrants and students in grades K, 1, 3, 5, 7, 9, and 11.

 New York State Education Law requires:

-*Scoliosis screening must be performed annually to all students in grades 5 thru 9.
+*Scoliosis screening to be performed annually to girls in grades 5 and 7, boys in grade 9.

 Screenings will begin the second week of school.
 A letter will be sent home if there are any findings on the screening done at school that would cause concern or need medical follow-up.